MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-in-sign-out.md

 #Customer intent: As a dev, devops, I want to learn about add sign in and sign out with email one-time passcode.
 ---

-# Tutorial: Add sign in and sign out with email one-time passcode in Android
+# Tutorial: Add sign in and sign out with email one-time passcode in Android app

 This tutorial demonstrates how to sign in and sign out a user using email one-time passcode (OTP) in your native authentication Android app.